lupiter/elias-augustus-brough/index.md

 layout: page
 ---

-The war diary and ephemera of Elias Augustus Brough, Private, 6th Australian Field Ambulance
+The war diary and ephemera of Elias Augustus Brough, Private, 6th Australian Field Ambulance.
+Transcribed by Cathy Wise, his great-granddaughter.

+Please note that these documents are transcribed as written, and they were written by a white Australian in 1917/1918, so there may be language (including racial slurs) that isn't acceptable today.